Planning Projects On The Homestead

 Step #12.
 Take it one step further

-Finally, at the beginning of each new month, take all the projects you have scheduled and assign them a day or a weekend if they are larger.
+Finally, at the beginning of each new month, take the monthly list of projects you have scheduled and assign them a set time to work on them in the month ahead.

-If you find there are any projects that do not get completed then you can either move them to another month or, if possible, save them for the following year.
+If you find there are any projects that did not get completed then you can either move them to another month or, if possible, save them for the following year.

 By having a system for planning projects on the homestead you will be surprised at all you can accomplish.